randy-randerson7719/nc-/README.md

-# nc-
-Here for testing purposes, will be removed after a period
+This is a light weight comp of Ncat found at #https://nmap.org/ Here for network testing purposes, will be removed after a period